 - The area feels excessively hot or burns

-Your new look requires maintenance.
-Some people have to undergo two or more treatments.
+Some patients may require more than one treatment.
 Make sure you understand exactly how many treatments you will need.
 As the pigment fades over the years, you also may have to undergo additional treatments to maintain the look.

 Does insurance cover it?